openskydoor/openskydoor.github.io/_posts/2021-01-09-actor-critic.markdown

         for _ in range(NUM_ACTOR_UPDATES_PER_STEP):
             acts_given_obs = actor(observations)
-            actor_loss = -torch.mean(torch.mul(acts_given_obs.log_prob(actions), advantage)
+            actor_loss = -torch.mean(torch.mul(acts_given_obs.log_prob(actions), advantage.detach())
             actor_optimizer.zero_grad()
             actor_loss.backwards()
             actor_optimizer.step()
 ```

-To avoid repeating myself, refer to this [post]({% post_url 2020-12-20-reinforcement-learning-primer-rewards %}) for the more "verbose" description of the code to make it easier to follow along, in case you're not so familiar with pytorch.
+To avoid repeating myself, refer to this [post]({% post_url 2020-12-20-reinforcement-learning-primer-rewards %}) for a more "verbose" description of the code to make it easier to follow along, in case you're not so familiar with pytorch.

 #### Discount factor
 One common thing to see in estimating $$V^\pi(s)$$ is discounting the future.
-The usefulness of this becomes more apparent when your time horizon infinite.
+The usefulness of this becomes more apparent when your time horizon is infinite.

 $$V^\pi(s) = E_{a \sim \pi} \big[\sum_{t=0}^\infty r(s_t, a_t \vert s_0 = s)\big] $$